Powertrain

 Shift lever

-The shift lever is simulated by a 4-direction joystick, with center-push function.
+The shift lever is simulated by a 4-direction joystick, with a center-push function.
 The selected component is a SKRHADE010 from Alps Alpine.

 We originally selected the SKQUCAA010, also from Alps Alpine, which is easier to manipulate, but that part is reaching its EOL and might not be easy to find soon.